PoonLab/covizu/README.md

 * Vertical lines connect variants that are related by a minimum spanning tree, which gives a *rough* approximation of transmission links.
 The variant at the bottom terminus of the vertical line is the putative source.
 * The relative location of variants along the vertical axis does not convey any information.
 The variants are sorted with respect to the vertical axis such that ancestral variants are always below their "descendant" variants.

-**It is not feasible to reconstruct accurate links using only genomic data.**  However, our objective is to identify population-level events like importations into Canada, not to attribute a transmission to a specific source individual.
+**It is not feasible to reconstruct accurate epidemiological links using only genomic data.**
+However, our objective is to identify population-level events like ongoing community transmission or movement between countries, not to attribute a transmission to a specific individual.

 ## Rationale

+### An enormous number of genomes
-There is a rapidly accumulating number of genome sequences of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) collected at sites around the world, predominantly available through the Global Intiative on Sharing All Influenza Data (GISAID) database.
+There is a rapidly accumulating number of genome sequences of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) --- as many as thousands every day -- that have been collected at sites around the world.
+These data are predominantly available through the Global Intiative on Sharing All Influenza Data (GISAID) database.
 The public release of these genome sequences in near real-time is an unprecedented resource for molecular epidemiology and public health.